 \subsection{Fast channels}

-In the fast channels the signal is read by three current conveyors with different input impedances in order to define the respective gain ratios.
+In the fast channels the signal is read by three current conveyors with different input impedances, which define the respective gain ratios.
 Current integration and current-to-voltage conversion follow at the transimpedance-shaping stage by three identical shapers, composed by a differential amplifier with RC feedback loop.
-A \SI{25}{ns} time constant is used to produce an asymmetric output pulse with \SI{25}{ns} peaking time, as shown in Fig.\,\ref{fig:pulse}.
+A \SI{25}{ns} time constant is used to produce an asymmetric output pulse with \SI{25}{ns} peaking time, as shown in figure\,\ref{fig:pulse}.
 The digitisation is carried out in the ASIC, by 12-bit \SI{40}{MS/s} \glspl{adc}, to avoid degradation of the signal during transmission to an external converter.
-This establishes an effective 18-bit dynamic range and defines the range of each channel as: $\SI{25}{fC}-\SI{20}{pC}$ (high gain), $\SI{200}{fC}-\SI{164}{pC}$ (medium gain) and $\SI{1.6}{pC}-\SI{1.3}{nC}$ (low gain).
+This establishes an effective 18-bit dynamic range and defines the range of each channel: $\SI{25}{fC}$-$\SI{20}{pC}$ (high gain), $\SI{200}{fC}$-$\SI{164}{pC}$ (medium gain) and $\SI{1.6}{pC}$-$\SI{1.3}{nC}$ (low gain).